WAKIOM/alx-low_level_programming/0x01-variables_if_else_while/README.md

 8. `7-print_tebahpla.c` - Write a program that prints the lowercase alphabet in reverse, followed by a new line using the Putchar function twice only
 9. `8-print_base16.c` - Write a program that prints all the numbers of base 16 in lowercase, followed by a new line.
 You can only use the putchar and use it twice only
+10. `9-print_comb.c` -  a program that prints all single-digit numbers separated by , and space using only putchar and not char.